gitbls/sdm/README.md

 * `--restart` &mdash; Restart the system at the end of the First Boot.
 The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--showpwd` &mdash; Show the passwords set on accounts in /etc/sdm/history
 * `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
-By default, if `--ssh` is not specified, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled.
+If `--ssh` is not specified or if  *SSHoption* is `service`, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled at all.
 If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
 * `--svcdisable` and `--svcenable` &mdash; Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.
 * `--sysctl` *file* &mdash; Copy the specified file into the image in /etc/sysctl.d. `--sysctl` can be speicified multiple times to copy multiple files.
+* `--systemd-config` *item*:*file* &mdash; Specify config files for the various systemd functions. *item* is one of: 	    `login`, `network`, `resolve`, `system`, `timesync`, `user`.
+The specified file is put into the directory /etc/systemd/*item*.conf.d, and the filename must be terminated with ".conf" in order for systemd to process them during systemd initialization.
+See the corresponding man page for details: `man logind.conf`, `man networkd.conf`, `man resolved.conf`, `man systemd-system.conf`, `man timesyncd.conf`, and `man systemd-user.conf`.
+The most useful of these is probably 'timesync', which lets you easily set a time server address.
 * `--timezone` *tzname* &mdash; Set the timezone for the system.
 See `sudo timedatectl list-timezones | less` for a complete list of timezones.
 * `--udev` *file* &mdash; Copy the udev rule file to /etc/udev/rules.d. `--udev` can be specified multiple times to copy multiple files.
 * `--user` *username* &mdash; Specify a username to be created in the IMG.